Subarachnoid Haemorrhage Negligence Claims

 Making a Claim for Subarachnoid Haemorrhage Negligence

 Diagnosing a subarachnoid haemorrhage is not always simple, as early symptoms, such as headaches, can be easily dismissed as something less serious.
-However, medical staff should understand the warning signs.
+However, clinicians and medical staff should understand the warning signs.

-In any case, where clinical negligence caused a subarachnoid haemorrhage, a misdiagnosis, or a worsening of your condition, you will be entitled to make a claim for compensation.
+In addition, where medical negligence has been the cause of a subarachnoid haemorrhage, a misdiagnosis, or a worsening of your condition, you may be entitled to make a claim for compensation.

-Compensation can help you to pay for any private medical care or lifestyle changes you need to make to accommodate your injury and its impact on your life, and may include provisions for:
+Compensation can help you to pay for any private medical care or lifestyle changes you need to make to accommodate your injury, together with its impact on your life, and may include provision for:

 • The pain and suffering caused